applied-systems-biology/jipipe-website/content/tutorials/_index.md

 Are you new to JIPipe?
 Do you want to find out what this tool is about?
 Then watch our video abstract:

-<iframe width="100%" height="80%" src="https://www.youtube-nocookie.com/embed/Zyl52bluWYI" frameborder="0" allow="autoplay; encrypted-media; picture-in-picture" allowfullscreen></iframe>
+<iframe class="iframe-video" src="https://www.youtube-nocookie.com/embed/Zyl52bluWYI" frameborder="0" allow="autoplay; encrypted-media; picture-in-picture" allowfullscreen></iframe>

 # Tutorial list